 Jellyfin is a free, open‑source media server that lets you collect, manage, and stream your personal movies, TV shows, music, and photos to any device, all under your control with no subscriptions or tracking.

 I have two NVME SSDs installed in my DXP2800, mirrored, that I use to hold apps and docker containers.
 It's configured as /volume2.
-All of my docker containers are run from /volume2/docker
+All of my docker containers are run from /volume2/docker.
+I have a pair of mirrored HHDs configured as /volume1 that I use to hold all my data.

 mkdir /volume2/docker mkdir /volume2/docker/jellyfin mkdir /volume2/docker/jellyfin/config mkdir /volume2/docker/jellyfin/cache